1965 Pacific hurricane season: Tropical Storm Victoria

 On June 4, a tropical depression formed 585 mi southwest of Acapulco, Mexico Early the next day, the depression system intensified into the first tropical storm of the season and was named Victoria.
 At that time, the storm was at its peak intensity of 50 mph which it retained while moving the northwest.
 Early on June 7, the tropical storm weakened into a tropical depression before dissipating six hours later.
 In all, Tropical Storm Victoria stayed at sea.

 Tropical Storm Wallie

-Early on the morning of June 17, a tropical depression formed 185 mi/h) west of Puerto Angel, Mexico.
+Early on the morning of June 17, a tropical depression formed 185 mi west of Puerto Angel, Mexico.
 The depression strengthened into Tropical Storm Wallie.
 Meanwhile, Wallie was at its peak intensity of 50 mph.
 Wallie headed northwest and degenerated into an area of low pressure just off the Mexican coast early on June 18.
 The remnant low made landfall in the near Zihuatanejo, Mexico early on June 18.
 The low dissipated later that day.

 Damage in Mexico from Wallie was described as the worst in eight years.
 Monetary damages were described was being in the "thousands", however an exact damage total is unknown.
 No deaths were reported due to the storm.